 Executive rooms have been refurbished, but avoid rooms facing the road as they can be noisy.
 Because of the recent renovations, this is probably also your best Sheraton choice in Dallas.

 Sheraton Downtown Dallas is nestled in the city’s downtown district, near American Airlines Center, Fair Park, and the diverse Deep Ellum neighborhood.
-It is about a mile from the train station, Dealy Plaza, etc. but next to the convention center and near a lot of the downtown buildings.
+It is about a mile from the train station, Dealy Plaza, etc. but next to the convention center and near many downtown buildings.
 The Light Rail stops on the corner of the hotel.
-This is an older massive high rise Sheraton, with renovated rooms and suites offering spacious desks and high-speed Wi-Fi to the Sheraton Signature Sleep Experience.
+This is an older massive high-rise Sheraton, with renovated rooms and suites offering spacious desks and high-speed Wi-Fi to the Sheraton Signature Sleep Experience.

 3. Renaissance Dallas Addison Hotel

-The Ritz is the much nicer property, and better located for restaurants, bars, etc with a fantastic restaurant and great room service food as well as club lounge food.
+The Ritz is a much nicer property, and better located for restaurants, bars, etc., with a fantastic restaurant and great room service food as well as club lounge food.
 The breakfast is the stuff of great memories.

 4. Renaissance Dallas Hotel

-It also has a club level with a lounge that is fairly spacious and with friendly staff.
+It also has a club level with a fairly spacious lounge and friendly staff.
 In the evening, you get snacks and self-serve complimentary soft drinks.
 This club lounge closes on weekends & major holidays.
-Instead, you get coupons for the cold side of the breakfast buffet in the main restaurant and there is a $5 USD upcharge for the hot side of the buffet.
+Instead, you get coupons for the cold side of the breakfast buffet in the main restaurant, and there is a $5 USD upcharge for the hot side of the buffet.